 While looking around for a frugal way to host a node app I came across Serverless architecture.
 Here follows a massive simplification of Serverless architecture from the perspective of a front-end developer.
 Essentially Serverless involves splitting out:

-), these are then run on a cloud service such as AWS Lambda.
-When run on Lambda, these functions exist as stateless containers, and are called on demand by the front-end (e.g. via a GET endpoint of /user/{id}
+get-user), these are then run on a cloud service such as AWS Lambda.
+When run on Lambda, these functions exist as stateless containers, and are called on demand by the front-end (e.g. via a GET endpoint of /user/{id}).For data storage a cloud solution such as AWS DynamoDB or MongoDB Atlas can be used.

 To test it out, let’s build a simple app that will store info about Australian states in a database and return current data from said database.
 Deploying Serverless apps is made infinity easier by the Serverless npm package, which we will be using.
 The source for this example can be found at https://github.com/jonjhiggins/serverless-test.